 You can customize your coverage to meet your needs and make sure that the plan fits your budget and the benefits you need.
-They’ll also impose that out of pocket max in case you should find yourself in need of major medical services while travelling.
-If you’re interested in STM plan, you’ll need to work with a broker because they are not available on the marketplace.
+They’ll also impose that out-of-pocket max in case you should find yourself in need of major medical services while traveling.
+If you’re interested in an STM plan, you’ll need to work with a broker because they are not available on the marketplace.

 HSAs & HDHPs

-Although PPOs can be hard to find on the marketplace, you should be able to find a good HDHP with HSA option.
-A high deductible health plan will offer you lower monthly premiums and coverage in network.
-You can contribute to your HSA which is a Health Savings Account and use that account, tax free, to pay for out of network services.
+Although PPOs can be hard to find on the marketplace, you should be able to find a good HDHP with an HSA option.
+A high deductible health plan will offer you lower monthly premiums and coverage in-network.
+You can contribute to your HSA which is a Health Savings Account and use that account, tax-free, to pay for out-of-network services.

-You can use a HSA for its triple tax advantage to further lower your premiums on the marketplace making this an inexpensive option for most of your health needs.
-However, you may still find yourself in a little hot water should you incur major out of network medical expenses.
+You can use an HSA for its triple tax advantage to further lower your premiums on the marketplace making this an inexpensive option for most of your health needs.
+However, you may still find yourself in a little hot water should you incur major out-of-network medical expenses.
 Surgeries can be in the tens of thousands of dollars.

 Again, you can find these types of plans both on and off the marketplace.